GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 could provide hints to which part of code to check.
 If we get stuck, an option is to resample another candidate solution from the coder AI.

-Additionally,   we can try to prove that the code is incorrect, i.e. prove the negation of the theorem statement.
-A theorem statement for the correctness of function f generally take the form "for all input values x, the return value `f x` satisfy some property `P`".
+Additionally,   we can try to prove that the code is *incorrect*, i.e. prove the negation of the theorem statement.
+A theorem statement for the correctness of function f generally take the form "for all input values `x`, the return value `f x` satisfy some property `P`".
-So the negation is of the form "there exists some input value x' such that the return value `f x'` violates property `P`".
+So the negation is of the form "there exists some input value `x'` such that the return value `f x'` violates property `P`".
 So a natural way to prove the negation is to construct such a counterexample.
 In other words,  testing.
 Sometimes the problem description contains a few sample test cases, but they generally do not provide sufficient coverage.

 A benefit of having formal specification is that, we can do *property based testing*.
 That is, generate random input values according to the input types.
-Then plug into the negation theorem statement and try to prove it.
+Then plug them into the negation theorem statement and try to prove it.
 In other words, we do not need to know the correct output value.
-With fixed input value, the proof task becomes much easier, and can often be done automatically (e.g. using Lean's `decide` tactic).
+With fixed input values, the proof task becomes much easier, and can often be done automatically (e.g. using Lean's `decide` tactic).
+For example, for `solveAdd` we can generate random integer input values for `a` and `b`, say 1 and 3, and then try to prove the proposition `Not (1 + (solveAdd 1 3) = 3)`.
+ If our solveAdd implementation was incorrect (e.g. `a-b` instead of `b-a`), this proposition can be easily proved, establishing the incorrectness of the implementation.

  There may be other ways to prove the incorrectness of a function implementation besides testing.
- E.g. if the task is to implement a comparison-sorting algorithm, and the submitted function makes a linear number of comparisons, then we may conclude that the function is incorrect because it violates the well-known O(n logn) lower-bound on the number of comparisons required for comparison sorting.
+ E.g. if the task is to implement a comparison-sorting algorithm, and the submitted function makes a linear number of comparisons, then we may conclude that the function is incorrect because it violates the well-known `O(n logn)` lower-bound on the number of comparisons required for comparison sorting.

 A simple flow that combines these components together would be: